 Our school is made up of over 300 students from 14 to 18 years old.
 There are more than nine different nationalities represented in our diverse group of students.

 Dulwich International High School Zhuhai has many wonderful traditions, but none represents our students' love and care for community more than our Call of the 90s’ charity performance.
-Students organise a wonderful night of entertainment, now in its seventh year, involving many other schools from Zhuhai.
+Students organise a wonderful night of entertainment, now in its eleventh year, involving many other schools from Zhuhai.

 Dulwich International High School Zhuhai is proud of our Call of the 90s’ charity performance because we believe that this is a chance not only for us, but for all students in Zhuhai, to show their passion for our local and wider community.